Chart Color Schemes

 Peachester has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-One major project identified by AreaSearch is likely to affect this region.
+One major project is identified by AreaSearch as potentially influencing this region.
 Key projects include Beerwah Affordable Housing Development, Beerwah East Identified Growth Area, Sunshine Coast New Planning Scheme - Mooloolah Valley Local Plan Area, and Queensland Energy Roadmap 2025.
-The following details those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.